Matthew 11

 But I say to you that it will be more tolerable for the land of Sodom in the day of judgment, than for you.

-Comments Matthew 11:20-24 Verses 20 to 24 show that repentance towards the Lord is the main issue for us humans to do.
-When we repent also, it means that we accept that Jesus is the greatest, and He is God.
+Verses 20 to 24 show that repentance towards the Lord is the main issue for us humans to take.
+When we repent, it also means accepting that the Lord Jesus is the greatest, and He is God.
 If we do not repent, we will be destroyed in hell.

-Comments Matthew 11:25 “These” refers to the fact that the Lord Jesus can forgive sins, and under the death of the Lord Jesus on the cross, sins can be forgiven.
-There is only one name under and above the heavens that can ask forgiveness for us, and that name is Jesus.
+“These” refers to the fact that the Lord Jesus can forgive sins, and under the death of the Lord Jesus on the cross, sins can be covered.
+There is only one name under and above the heavens that can ask forgiveness for us, and that name is the Lord Jesus.

-“Wise and understanding” refers to those who think they know everything.
-They believe they know everything, but they don’t even know what will happen tomorrow.
+“Wise and understanding” refers to those who think that they know it all.
+They believe they know it all, but they don’t even know what will happen tomorrow.

-“Little children” are the ones that accept the Lord Jesus and take communion with the Lord, drink His blood, and join to be one with the Lord.
+“Little children” are the ones who accept the Lord Jesus and take communion with the Lord Jesus, drink His blood, and join to be one with the Lord Jesus.

-Comments Matthew 11:27 All the souls and the power belong to the Lord Jesus, but He didn’t take possession yet.
+All the souls and the power belong to the Lord Jesus, but He hasn’t taken possession yet.
 He came on the earth to ask all to come to Him, saying: “Come unto Me.”
-(See next verse.)
+See next verse.

-Comments Matthew 11:28 The “labor” here does not mean only the missionaries and pastors working for the Lord but also includes all those searching and wanting to work for the Lord.
-As a secondary meaning, the “labor” can be applied to all those who toil for the things of this world but are still searching for the Lord.
+The “labor” here does not mean only the missionaries and pastors working for the Lord, but includes all those searching and wanting to do work for the Lord.
+Additionally, as a secondary meaning, the labor can be applied to all those who toil for the things of this world but are still seeking the Lord.

 “Heavy laden” refers to those who carry the burden for the lost souls who didn’t have a chance to know the Lord and feel heavy in their hearts to go and tell others about the Lord Jesus.